drawpile/dpserver/README.md

 Prerequisites:

  * A server (you can rent one from Linode, Digital Ocean, Google Cloud, AWS, Azure, etc.)
- * OS: Currently, only Debian (10) is supported
+ * OS: Debian, Ubuntu and Arch are known to work.
+Other Linux distributions should work too, but you'll probably have to install the prerequisite packages manually.
  * Not strictly necessary, but a good idea: a domain for your server.
-You will need this if you want to use Let's Encrypt
+You will need this if you want to use Let's Encrypt.

 This package provides: